TheAndruu/complete-trsst/README.md

 - Integrity - Knowing if messages were tampered or modified in any way
 - Non-repudiation - It cannot be denied that the message came from a given account

+Trsst also enables encryption of message payloads using Public Key Cryptography.
+Since you own the keys, it's practically impossible for another party to read your private messages so long as they don't have your private key.

 Examples:
 ---------